Albert Thompson (Georgia politician)

-Albert William Thompson (June 29, 1922- December 26, 2004) was an American politician and jurist for the state of Georgia.
+Education and military service

 During World War II, Thompson served in North Africa and Europe with the 41st Combat Engineers.
-Receiving his undergraduate degree from Savannah State College in 1942 and his law degree from Howard University School of Law, he became the first African-American admitted to the bar in Columbus, Georgia in 1951.
+Receiving his undergraduate degree from Savannah State College in 1942 and his law degree from Howard University School of Law.

+Career

+In 1951, Thompson became the first African American admitted to the bar in Columbus, Georgia.

 In 1965 he became one of the first African-Americans elected to the Georgia House of Representatives, representing district 110–2 in Muscogee County.
 In 1974, he also became the first African-American chair of a Georgia House of Representatives committee, the House Special Judiciary Committee.
-In 1980 he was appointed a Superior Court Judge, again becoming the first African-American state-appointed judge in Georiga history, and retired in 1991 as an Administrative Law Judge.
+In 1980 he was appointed a Superior Court Judge, again becoming the first African-American state-appointed judge in Georgia history, and retired in 1991 as an Administrative Law Judge.
 He died in 2004 and is buried at Riverdale Cemetery in Columbus.